utshomax/postman-docs/src/pages/docs/collections/live-collections/update-live-collections.md

 updated: 2023-03-15
 ---

 Whenever Live Collections detect a new event from the API traffic, it will trigger an update workflow.
 Updates can apply to existing requests or result in new requests being added to the collection.
 Any updated params or headers won't be enabled by default.
-The Live Collection can be updated either automatically or manually.
+You can choose to either automatically update the collection or to manually review updates before making them.

 ## Contents